NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/nRFCloudLocationServices.rst

 This command enables the `geolocateCellFromNrfCloud` function to resolve cells.
 Otherwise, this function returns a ``402`` status on the API route ``cellgeolocation/nrfcloud``.

-The service key needs to be stored in the key vault:
+Store the service key into the key vault as follows:

 .. parsed-literal::
    :class: highlight